The Heart of Education

 My students understood the principle of partnership which is interdependence.
 This is the very essence of education – that it will not always be easy but it will always be fulfilling and that’s the joy of learning.

 In Carol Dweck's words, "when they stepped out of their comfort zone to do hard things and they stuck to them, the neurons in their brain could form new connections - stronger connections and over time they could get smarter" (3:44).
-Jack Ma elaborated smarter as "values, believing, independent thinking, teamwork, and care for others" (0:46).
-Ira Byock called this being civilized and said, "we are at our best when we serve others" (para.
+Jack Ma elaborated smarter as "values, believing, independent thinking, teamwork, and care for others" (0:46) which means the goal of education is "intelligence plus character" (para.
+7) as The Great Martin Luther King Jr. put it.
+While, Ira Byock called this being civilized and said, "we are at our best when we serve others" (para.
 4).

 Speaking of which, my students certainly offered their best because in their reflection papers many of them commended the flair and support we got from one another.
 Some of them specifically mentioned that they were inspired by the friendship and diligence of the ten students (See photo above).
 This is the heart of education – we celebrate each other’s strengths and inspiration!